RedDeadDepresso/BAAuto/README.md

 # BAAuto
 A modified version of [Egoistically's ALAuto](https://github.com/Egoistically/ALAuto) adapted for Blue Archive with GUI to automate simple tasks.
 Currently, only for the Global server with support for English and Chinese language, but it should be easy to implement new servers by changing the templates.
-If you are on the CN server you can check [MapleWithered/Sensei007](https://github.com/MapleWithered/Sensei007) (I was not aware of its existence before starting this project) or change language to EN.
+If you are on the CN server you can check [MapleWithered/Sensei007](https://github.com/MapleWithered/Sensei007) (I was not aware of its existence before starting this project).

 ## Requirements on Windows
 * Python 3.7.X installed and added to PATH.